Skip to content

 • Standing out visually is a priority

-• Formality or prestige is not the core signal
+• Formality is not a core signal

 Orange may be the wrong choice if:

-• You’re positioning as premium or enterprise-grade
+• You’re positioning as premium or enterprise

-• Long-term restraint is more important than visibility
+• Long-term restraint matters more than visibility

 Because logo colors are difficult to change later, it’s worth thinking beyond trends and examples.